Highlander (film): Writing and development

 Widen had originally envisioned Connor as a very serious, grim character following centuries of violence and loss.
 The film portrayed MacLeod as a person who has suffered loss and fears new attachment, but doesn't deny the possibility of love, maintains a sense of humor about life, and tells his adopted daughter to have hope and remain optimistic.
 In a 2016 interview with HeyUGuys, Lambert said part of what he found appealing about Connor MacLeod was the man still having humor and hope despite his long life and many losses.
 "It's the only role that I have played that is touching on the subject of immortality, through a character carrying five hundred years of violence, pain, love, and suffering on his shoulders, who is still walking around and being positive.
 That is what amazed me about him the most...it's difficult living through one life but to see all the people around you dying over and over.
 How do you cope with that pain?
 How do you have the strength to keep on walking, to keep being positive and optimistic?
 To be capable of falling in love again when you know the pain it creates when you lose them."

 Widen also had a different vision of the Kurgan originally.
 "Kurgan was the thing that was most different about my screenplay.
 He was much more tortured.
 The Kurgan in Highlander as it is pretty much like Freddy – he's just a cackling psychopath.
 I envisaged him as a guy who loses everything over time.
 The only thing he could hold onto, to give him a reason to get up in the morning, was to finish this thing – finish it with our guy [MacLeod].
-It was more about that…it was just a reason to get up in the morning.
+It was more about that ...it was just a reason to get up in the morning.
 Otherwise, what is the point?
 Everything is impermanent, everything is lost.
 That made him much more serious – in a weird way, a sympathetic bad guy."
 Widen commented that actor Clancy Brown had similar thoughts about the Kurgan, wishing to make him more complex and interesting by dressing the villain in a bowler hat and suit, disguising his villainy rather than wearing the biker outfit he had instead.

 Casting

-As the film readied for production, Kurt Russell was cast as Connor Macleod, beating Michael Douglas, Ed Harris, Sam Shepard, David Keith, Kevin Costner, Scott Glenn, Sting (who was also considered to provide the soundtrack for the movie), Mickey Rourke, Peter Weller, Mel Gibson and William Hurt; however, Russell dropped out of the film at the insistence of Goldie Hawn.
-Arnold Schwarzenegger was offered the role of the Kurgan, but turned it down, thinking it was too similar to his roles as Conan and the Terminator.
-Scott Glenn and Roy Scheider were the earlier choices for the role of the Kurgan back when he was The Knight in the early draft.
-Rutger Hauer and Nick Nolte were considered for the role.